Your Future Your Super (YFYS) Superannuation Legislation

 On 17 June 2021 the Government passed the Your Future Your Super (YFYS) superannuation legislation.

-As part of this reform, a new law is due to come into effect from 1 November 2021 ‘stapling’ you to your first or current super account.
-This means that your super account will be linked to you through the Australian Tax Office (ATO) so that your super follows you when you change jobs.
+As part of this reform, a new law took effect on 1 November 2021 ‘stapling’ you to one super account.
+This means that your super account will now be linked to you through the Australian Tax Office (ATO) and that your super will follow you when you change jobs.

 What does this change mean for me?